 These are a quick reference to commonly used interfaces and if custom connectors are to be used, above quick peripheral table will assist you to verify the correct polarity of connector pins.

-You now have a quickstart guide of the Portenta Max Carrier with its rich modules and peripherals to design and implement real world solutions.
-The Portenta Max Carrier provides wide spectrum of tools and ports to enable a scalable design solution.
+You now have a quickstart guide to the Portenta Max Carrier with its rich modules and peripherals to design and implement real-world solutions.
+The Portenta Max Carrier provides a wide spectrum of tools and ports to enable a scalable design solution.
 With this guide, you now also acquired brief knowledge about the Portenta Max Carrier and will be able to solidify the requirements and devise more clearly.

-In-depth guides for each distinctive module on-board Portenta Max Carrier can be found under each section of the features listed previously on this guide.
+In-depth guides for each distinctive module onboard Portenta Max Carrier can be found under each section of the features listed previously in this guide.

 One may encounter issues setting up and initializing for the first time the Portenta Max Carrier.
-Following troubleshooting will help you with the possible issues that might occur in the beginning.
+The following troubleshooting will help you with the possible issues that might occur in the beginning.

 When sketch upload fails, please check if the Portenta H7 attached to Portenta Max Carrier is in bootloader mode.
 Double-press the RESET button and the Green LED will be waving, indicating it has entered bootloader mode.
 Please retry uploading the sketch afterward.